haiwen/seafile-admin-docs/manual/deploy_pro/multiple_storage_backends.md

 ### User Chosen

-This policy lets the users to choose which storage class to use when creating a new library.
+This policy lets the users choose which storage class to use when creating a new library.
 The users can select any storage class that's been defined in the JSON file.

 To use this policy, add following options in seahub_settings.py: